Russell Stover buy boosts Swiss chocolate maker Lindt

 However, Kepler Cheuvreux's Jon Cox kept his "reduce" rating on valuation concerns.

-(This story has been corrected to change to excluding from including in paragraph 7)
+(The story was refile to make changes to excluding from including in paragraph 7)

 (Editing by Richard Pullin and Keith Weir)